phamtungthuy/ca-bench/README.md

 ```

 ## Prerequisites
-- ML models can be hosted in Huggingface ( if it's avaiable ) or you can host your local ML models server.
-Check dependencies for ML models in requiments.txt
+- Model Hosting: ML models can be accessed from Hugging Face (if publicly available) or hosted locally via the provided model server.
-- (Optional) You can run your ML models server (serving model) by using Dockerfile.
+- Serving Environment: To run the local model server, see dependencies in requirements.txt.
+We highly recommend using Docker for this.
-- To run evaluation of zeroshot, human-design or your own solution, check Python version and dependencies in pyproject.toml.
+- Evaluation Environment: To run the evaluation scripts, see dependencies in pyproject.toml.

 ## Installation